 We are extremely proud of the high standard of Music achieved at Edgbaston High School.
 The Music Department is the only department at EHS which teaches girls throughout their academic careers, serving the needs of girls in both Prep and Senior School.

 There is a plethora of performance opportunities; the recent Whole School Productions have included Les Miserables and Phantom of the Opera alongside other events including Lunchtime Recitals, Tea Time Concerts, the Carol Service, Speech Day, concerts and music assemblies.
-This includes the event ‘Senior Musician of the Year’, where all Senior students have the opportunity to audition and compete for various prizes.
+This includes the event ‘Senior Musician of the Year’, where all Senior students have the opportunity to audition and showcase an impressive array of talent.
 The Music Department regularly welcomes professional musicians and artistes to give concerts and talks which are free to all girls.
-Recent events have included concert performances by internationally acclaimed pianists Victor Sangiorgio and Simon Trpčeski as well as discussions with Artistes from Birmingham Royal Ballet.
+Recent events have included concert performances by internationally acclaimed pianists Victor Sangiorgio and Simon Trpčeski as well as discussions with artistes from Birmingham Royal Ballet.

 The Music Department has been one of the major beneficiaries of the Octagon.
 This performance space houses a Steinway Model B Concert Grand Piano, donated by former members of Staff.
 This is a large scale performance area which seats 600, ideal for the School's Senior and Chamber Choirs, Senior Orchestra, Guitar Ensemble, Swing Band, Flute Group and of course the full Senior School Productions.
 The Octagon is also made available to other external groups, including the Royal School of Church Music.